 Contact emergency services right away if any of these occur:

 Increasing shortness of breath

-Increase in chest pain, or pain spreads to the neck, arm or back
+Increasing chest pain, or pain that spreads to the neck, arm, or back